Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{Acknowledgements}

 The author is indebted to his supervisor Ivan~Smith for regular discussions and many helpful suggestions that shaped this paper.
 As already mentioned, one of the main results of this paper (Theorem~\ref{th:ell_rel}) was generously proposed by Paul~Seidel.
-The author is also grateful to Jonny~Evans, Andreas~Ott, and Oscar~Randall-Williams for useful discussions and comments.
+The author is also grateful to Baptiste~Chantraine, Jonny~Evans, Yank\i~Lekili, Andreas~Ott, Dmitri~Panov and Oscar~Randal-Williams for useful discussions and comments, and the anonymous referee for suggesting valuable improvements to the exposition.

-The author is funded by the Cambridge Commonwealth, European and~International Trust. \end{section}
+The author is funded by the Cambridge Commonwealth, European and~International Trust, and acknowledges travel funds from King's College, Cambridge. \end{section}

-\begin{section}{The elliptic relation} This section proves the symplectomorphism elliptic relation (together with Proposition~\ref{prop:hf_bound_fixp_notrans}) and sketches a proof of its Lagrangian version.
+\begin{section}{The elliptic relation} This section proves the elliptic relation for symplectomorphisms (together with its corollary, Proposition~\ref{prop:hf_bound_fixp_notrans}) and sketches a proof of the Lagrangian elliptic relation.